United States of America v. Campo and Flores: Murdered informants

-Two informants that allegedly observed the nephews were murdered shortly before and after their arrest, raising concerns that the drug trafficking operation was larger than suspected.
+Two informants who allegedly observed the nephews were murdered shortly before and after their arrest, raising concerns that the drug trafficking operation was larger than suspected.
 Two weeks before the nephews were arrested, the Venezuelan known as "Hamudi" who introduced the nephews to CW-1 was murdered by FARC suppliers.
 Weeks after the arrests in December 2015, CW-1 was murdered as well.

 It is thought to be that the nephews were not "the brains" of the trafficking attempt but were working under the Cartel of the Suns.
 The murdering of witnesses was a possible way to cover possible involvement by Venezuelan officials.
 In the United States, the punishment for killing a witness is a federal offense punishable by up to life in prison or execution.

 Arrested informants

 Two informants, a father and son, were arrested for selling drugs while working for the DEA after being paid $1.2 million by the United States.
 The defense argued to the jury that the informants were untrustworthy while prosecutors stated that jurors did not have to like the informants and instead use common sense and the evidence provided to make their decision.

 Despite this, Judge Paul Crotty ruled on 15 June 2018 not to release the identities of the informants to maintain the security of them and their families, with transcripts surrounding the informants being indefinitely sealed.